UPDATE: Researching Ghanaian Law

-Datacenta is the only note-worthy unofficial publisher of Ghanaian legislation.
-Its online resources promise to offer the most comprehensive access to Ghanaian legal information, including legislation.
-Presently, it puts out Ghanaian legislation in the following formats:
+For some time Datacenta was the only noteworthy unofficial publisher of Ghanaian legislation.
+Its online resources offered a fairly comprehensive access to Ghanaian legal information, including legislation.
+It put out Ghanaian legislation in the following formats:

 The following multi-jurisdictional databases offer access to relevant Ghanaian legislation:

 - Constitutions of the Countries of the World Online.
 London: Oxford University Press, 1971.
 (Subscription based)

 - Ecolex.
 A Gateway to Environmental Law (UNEP)

 - Faolex (Database of national laws and regulations on food, agriculture and renewable natural resources)